 Source: “Homelessness, Survival Sex and Human Trafficking: As Experienced by the Youth of Covenant House New York”, Covenant House, May 2013.

-- During the last six months of 2014, the Mayor’s Task Force on Anti-Human Trafficking identified 104 victims of child sex trafficking in San Francisco.
-Source: “Mayor’s Task Force on Anti-Human Trafficking Human Trafficking Report in San Francisco”, August 2015
+- In 2015 the Mayor’s Task Force on Anti-Human Trafficking identified 118 victims of child sex trafficking in San Francisco.
+Source: “Mayor’s Task Force on Anti-Human Trafficking, Human Trafficking Report in San Francisco, October 2016.

 - In Ohio, it was estimated that more than 1,000 Ohio children are sex trafficked each year.
 In addition, 3,000 Ohio children are at risk of becoming victims.
 Source: “Ohio Trafficking in Persons Study Commission Research and Analysis Sub-Committee Report on the Prevalence of Human Trafficking in Ohio to Attorney General Richard Cordray” 2010.